 Well, last week my daughter had surgery on both legs and is now in casts for a month, so I need to step up my nursing duties a bit!
-I want to make the most of this down time at our house and encourage her frustrated little six year old spirit.
-So I’ve pulled together some low key activities for us to do together plus several of my sweet readers and friends have given me some helpful ideas.
-Any of these are enjoyable indoor activities for hot summer day and the gift ideas are perfect for a variety of occasions, including birthdays.
+I want to make the most of this downtime at our house and encourage her frustrated little six-year-old spirit.
+So I’ve pulled together some low-key activities for us to do together plus several of my sweet readers and friends have given me some helpful ideas.
+Any of these are enjoyable indoor activities for a hot summer day and the gift ideas are perfect for a variety of occasions, including birthdays.

 But first, the hospital tips:

 What to Bring: